Some EMU faculty have had success using a combination of the following types of materials in lieu of a traditional textbook:

 Library Ebooks & Chapters from Library Ebooks

 Library ebooks can be read via an internet browser with an EMU NetID.
 It may be feasible to assign chapters from different ebooks.
-There can be advantages and disadvantages to assigning library ebooks as course readings.
 See the Library Ebooks page.

 Links to Articles in the Library's Collection